vqf/ciberAMP/README.md

 Where:

-* *genes* Your genes of interest approved symbols.
-This should be a character vector.
+* *genes* The list of genes of interest.
+It is a vector of gene official symbols according to the HGNC.
-* *cohorts* By default, CiberAMP will compute every TCGA cohort (the 32 available), but you can use this argument to only analyze a few.
-You can consult the offical codes at TCGA's web: https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations
+* *cohorts* The list of TCGA cohorts to be analyzed.
+By default, CiberAMP will be run on all TCGA cohorts.
+You can consult the official TCGA cohort IDs here: https://gdc.cancer.gov/resources-tcga-users/tcga-code-tables/tcga-study-abbreviations or in CiberAMP's manuscript (Table S1)
-* *writePath* The folder path to save the results.
-TIP: if you want to re-run CiberAMP, if you use the same folder where all data was stored, you will never need to re-download it again what saves a lot of time and disk space!
-But, be careful, your results will be overwritten in every run!
+* *writePath* The path to the folder to save results TIP: if you want to re-run CiberAMP, if you use the same folder where all data was stored, you will not need re-download all data from the TCGA again.
+This can save you a lot of space in your disk, but be careful, results will be overwritten as well.
-* *pat.percentage* The minimum % of SCN-altered patients that should be considered to look for SCNA-driven differential expression.
+* *pat.percentage* The minimum % of copy number altered samples per gene that will be analyzed.
-* *pp.cor.cut* Threshold to filter samples by array-array intensity correlation (AICC) analysis.
+* *pp.cor.cut* Threshold to filter samples by array-array intensity correlation (AICC) analysis (0.6 by default).
 Passed to `TCGAanalyze_Preprocessing`.
 * *norm.method* Method of normalization, such as `gcContent` or `geneLength` (default).
 See TCGAbiolinks R package for help.
 * *filt.method* Method of filtering, such as `quantile` (default), `varFilter`, `filter1`, `filter2`.
 See TCGAbiolinks R package for help.
 * *filt.qnt.cut* Threshold selected as quantile for filtering.
 Defaults to 0.25 (first quantile).
 * *filt.var.func* Filtering function.
 Defaults to `IQR`.
 See `genefilter` documentation for available methods.
-See TCGAbiolinks R package for help.
 * *filt.var.cutoff* Threshold for `filt.var.funct`.
 See TCGAbiolinks R package for help.
 * *filt.eta* Parameter for `filter1`.
 Defaults to 0.05.
 See TCGAbiolinks R package for help.
 * *filt.FDR.DEA* Threshold to filter differentially expressed genes according their corrected p-value.
 * *filt.FC* Minimum log2(FC) value to considered a gene as differentially expressed.
-Defaults to 1.
+Defaults to 0.58 (that corresponds to a differential expression of at least 50%).
 * *cna.thr* Threshold level for copy-number variation analysis.
 Can be `Deep`, `Shallow` or `Both`
 * *exp.mat* Custom normalized RNAseq counts expression matrix of only tumors.
 Defaults to `NULL`.
 * *cna.mat* Custom copy-number analysis matrix of only tumors.
 Defaults to `NULL`.